mapr-demos/katacoda-scenarios/mapr-intro-flightds/step2.md

 File changes can also be seen in real time.
 Try continuously changing a file, like this: `while true; do date; sleep 1; done > /mapr/demo.mapr.com/tmp/timestamps`{{execute}}

 Then tail that file in another terminal to see those changes in real time. `tail -f /mapr/demo.mapr.com/tmp/timestamps`{{execute T2}}
+(Click on the Terminal 2 tab to see this)

 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the while loop. `echo "Ctrl+C"`{{execute interrupt}}